SanjanaReddySangam/Inventory-Management-System/README.md

 ## Acknowledgments

-Special thanks to @Kedhar7 for their valuable contributions to the project.
+Special thanks to @Kedhar7 for his contributions to the project.

 ## Contact